Deniz-Eren/workspace/emulation/qnx710/README.md

     xhost +

-Now we can startup the emulation using podman-compose:
+Now we can startup the emulation using podman compose:

     cd workspace/emulation/qnx710
-    podman-compose up -d
+    podman compose up -d

 QEmu window should appear.